groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-08-20-skip-unreadable-characters-during-watermark-search-using-groupdocs.watermark-for-.net-18.8/index.md

 url: /2018/08/20/skip-unreadable-characters-during-watermark-search-using-groupdocs.watermark-for-.net-18.8/
 author: 'Usman Aziz'
 summary: ''
-tags: ['.NET Watermarking API', 'Document Watermarking', 'Watermarking API C#']
+tags: ['.NET Watermarking API', 'Document Watermarking', 'Watermarking API C#', 'GroupDocs.Watermark for .NET', 'GroupDocs.Watermark for .NET Release']
-categories: ['GroupDocs.Watermark for .NET', 'GroupDocs.Watermark for .NET Release', 'GroupDocs.Watermark Product Family']
+categories: ['GroupDocs.Watermark Product Family']
 ---

 [![GroupDocs Watermark for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/05/GroupDocs-Watermark-for-.NET_.png)](https://products.groupdocs.com/watermark/net)We are delighted to announce the release of version 18.8 of [GroupDocs.Watermark for .NET](https://products.groupdocs.com/watermark/net).
 The latest version allows skipping unreadable characters during text watermark search.
 Furthermore, we have also added a new feature to strengthen protection of text watermark in presentation documents.
 Please continue to read more about the new features, enhancements and bug fixes added in version 18.8.